 Milk and dairy foods, such as cheese and ice cream, are not deadly but can cause digestive upset for some dogs.
 Not all dogs have enough lactase, which is an enzyme that helps break down lactose in milk.
 Ingestion could lead to diarrhea, uncomfortable gas pockets, and upset stomach.

-Safe Foods for Dogs That are Healthy to Consume
+Safe Foods for Dogs That are Healthy to Consume (Assuming no allergy)

 - Peanut butter (go natural so your dog isn’t eating processed ingredients)